8 Off-the-Beaten Path Morocco Destinations for Solo Travellers

 Moulay Idriss is a Moroccan town steeped in tradition and revered as one of the most sacred places in the country.
 Most famously, it’s home to the mausoleum of Moulay Idriss, the city’s founder and a descendant of the Prophet Muhammad.

-But despite Moulay Idriss’ significance to locals, it remains relatively undiscovered by many foreign visitors.
+But despite Moulay Idriss’s significance to locals, it remains relatively undiscovered by many foreign visitors.
 Perched on the slopes of Jebel Zerhoune (a stone’s throw from Meknes), Moulay Idriss is a cluster of whitewashed houses stacked atop one another.

 While the mausoleum is off-limits to non-Muslims, the town’s peaceful ambiance and countryside panoramas are worth the visit alone.
 Be sure to climb to the Sidi Abdellah el Hajjam Terrace for a wonderful view of the mausoleum’s green-tiled minaret and rooftop.